Home Turntables Best All-In-One Turntable

 Electrohome Kingston 7-in-1 features

 Secondly, it’s the quality build.
-Admittedly, weighing in at 23.8 pounds, the model is rather heavy compared to the Crosley CR 6233D or DIGITNOW , but the extra weight is well worth it since it gives you peace of mind that the unit won’t crack or fall down if you move it within places in your house.
+Admittedly, weighing in at 23.8 pounds, the model is rather heavy compared to other systems on my list, but the extra weight is well worth it since it gives you peace of mind that the unit won’t crack or fall down if you move it within places in your house.

 Electrohome Kingston 7-in-1 sound

-Now, what sells this player the most is that it features the functions of a proper stereo system, allowing you to play back not only vinyl records but also MP3 files, CD disks (7”.
+Now, what sells this player the most is that it has the functions of a proper stereo system, allowing you to play back not only vinyl records but also MP3 files, CD disks (7”.
 10” or 12”), play radio, adjust the sound volume, and stream your favorite tunes wirelessly using your tablet or smartphone.
-More to that, it has RCA outs, meaning you can always connect the player to external speakers and significantly improve your listening experience.
+However, you might argue, ‘Hey, many systems offer similar functionalities.’
+I agree, but what sets this specific model apart and places it at the top of my list is the proper quality of every component it provides.
+Everything works as it should.

 Taking everything said above into account, it’d not be wrong to say that the Electrohome Kingston 7-in-1 is the best all-in-one stereo system with a turntable.
-It looks cool, plays great, and supports a huge range of formats including both analog and digital.
+It looks cool, plays great, and supports different formats including both analog and digital.

 Key specs